AodenTeo/jammming/README.md

 ## Jammming

 Jammming is a single page react app which allows the user to search spotify and create playlists.
-The Authorization file is coppied from mph's OAuth template.
-That repository can be found <a href="https://github.com/AodenTeo/oauth-bridge-template.git">here.</a>
+The Authorization file is copied from mpj's OAuth template.
+That repository can be found <a href="https://github.com/mpj/oauth-bridge-template.git" target="_blank">here.</a>

 ## Runing Jammming Locally